Enhancing web accessibility

 When you create text styles in Framer, they are automatically assigned semantic tags such as h1, h2, h3, or p.
 You can override these tags for specific instances using the accessibility panel, allowing you to customize your site's semantic structure.

-Understanding Frame tags
+Understanding Frame Tags

 Frame tags are essential for organizing and structuring webpage content, improving user experience and navigation.
 Below are descriptions of various frame tags and their functions: